gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 ::

-    gmx mdrun -nt 6 -pin on -pinoffset 0 gmx mdrun -nt 6 -pin on -pinoffset 3
+    gmx mdrun -nt 6 -pin on -pinoffset 0 -pinstride 1 gmx mdrun -nt 6 -pin on -pinoffset 6 -pinstride 1

-Starts two :ref:`mdrun <gmx mdrun>` processes, each with six total threads.
+Starts two :ref:`mdrun <gmx mdrun>` processes, each with six total threads arranged so that the processes affect each other as little as possible by being assigned to disjoint sets of physical cores.
-Threads will have their affinities set to particular logical cores, beginning from the logical core with rank 0 or 3, respectively.
+Threads will have their affinities set to particular logical cores, beginning from the first and 7th logical cores, respectively.
 The above would work well on an Intel CPU with six physical cores and hyper-threading enabled.
 Use this kind of setup only if restricting :ref:`mdrun <gmx mdrun>` to a subset of cores to share a node with other processes.